Have you heard the term Google Fi but you have no idea what it means? In this blog post, I will explain what is Google Fi and how does it work.

 All of the phones I mentioned above have network switching capabilities.

-Which means that they can seamlessly switch between Google’s network partners which are Sprint, T-Mobile and US Cellular.
+This means that they can seamlessly switch between Google’s network partners which are Sprint, T-Mobile and US Cellular.

 They also have the ability to make smooth transitions between mobile networks and Wi-Fi hotspots via the Google VPN.